Vijaiananth/DevopsPythonApp/README.md

 2. Dockerfile - File that creates Docker image
 3. Makefile - Contains commands that sets up environment, runs tests and lints.
 4. requirements.txt - Contains list of softwares to be installed in the environment.
-5. make_prediction.sh - sends api request to the running app and gets prediction response.
-6. run_docker.sh - script to build and run docker image
-7. upload_docker.sh - script to upload docker image to docker hub
-8. run_kubernetes.sh - script to set up app and run it on kubernetes cluster